November 5th History, Trivia, and Fun Facts

 1987 – Kevin Jonas, American Singer/Songwriter, guitarist, and actor

 November 5th History

 1530 – St. Felix’s Flood, Netherlands

-1605 - Gunpowder Plot - an attempt to blow up English Parliament.
-Plot discovered and leader Guy Fawkes was tortured and later executed.
+1605 – Gunpowder Plot – an attempt to blow up the English Parliament.
+The plot discovered and leader Guy Fawkes was tortured and later executed.
 He was caught with 36 barrels of gunpowder at the House of Lords.

 1639 – First post office in the colonies was set up in Massachusetts, with permission from King William and Queen Mary.
 The United States Post Office (USPO) was created on July 26, 1775, by decree of the Second Continental Congress.